 Note that the oil will tend to run hot when there are fewer chicken pieces simultaneously frying, and run cold when there are a lot of chicken pieces.

-Selecting A Vegetable Oil For Frying
+Selecting An Oil For Frying

 I suggest using any vegetable oil with neutral flavor that can be heated to high temperatures without burning.
 I use canola oil, and other common ones for frying include sunflower oil, rice bran oil, avocado oil, and peanut oil.

 Avoid re-using old oil.
 For best results, use a fresh batch of new oil every time.

 If your chicken thigh pieces vary a bit in size, they may not cook at the same rate.
 On average, it takes me about 5 minutes to fry them until deep brown and cooked through, but yours may take longer if you have large pieces.

 To check if your chicken is done, insert an instant-read thermometer into the center of the thickest part.
 It should read at least 165 F. If not, give it another minute or two of frying before testing again.

 Is your chicken is taking much longer than 5 minutes to cook through?
 Here are possible reasons: the oil may not be hot enough, the chicken may not be completely submerged in oil, your chicken pieces may be unusually large, or you are overcrowding them in the pot.